DrPixels/springboot-backend-pahiramcar/README.md

   1. **Customer**
   2. **Admin** and **Employee**
      - Admin can access all the endpoints for admin and employee.
 But employee can only access employee endpoints but not admin endpoints.
        - This is done to show the super admin and admin hierarchy.
-Admin can do everything but employee can only perform bookings and transactions.
+Admin can do everything employee can but employee can only perform bookings and transactions.

 ---
   #### Authentication Process